-- incur, assume or permit to exist additional indebtedness or contingent obligations; - incur liens and engage in sale and leaseback transactions; - · make loans and investments in excess of agreed upon amounts; - declare dividends, make payments or redeem or repurchase capital stock in excess of agreed upon amounts and subject to certain other limitations; - engage in mergers, acquisitions and other business combinations;

-- prepay, redeem or purchase certain indebtedness or amend or alter the terms of our indebtedness; - sell assets; - make further negative pledges; - · create restrictions on distributions by subsidiaries; - · change our fiscal year; - engage in activities other than, among other things, incurring the debt under our new senior credit facilities and the activities related thereto, holding our ownership interest in Douglas Dynamics, LLC, making restricted payments, including dividends, permitted by our senior credit facilities and conducting activities related to our status as a public company; - amend or waive rights under certain agreements; - · transact with affiliates or our stockholders; and - · alter the business that we conduct.
+- incur, assume or permit to exist additional indebtedness or contingent obligations; - incur liens and engage in sale and leaseback transactions; - make loans and investments in excess of agreed upon amounts; - declare dividends, make payments or redeem or repurchase capital stock in excess of agreed upon amounts and subject to certain other limitations; - engage in mergers, acquisitions and other business combinations; - prepay, redeem or purchase certain indebtedness or amend or alter the terms of our indebtedness; - sell assets; - make further negative pledges; - · create restrictions on distributions by subsidiaries; - · change our fiscal year; - engage in activities other than, among other things, incurring the debt under our new senior credit facilities and the activities related thereto, holding our ownership interest in Douglas Dynamics, LLC, making restricted payments, including dividends, permitted by our senior credit facilities and conducting activities related to our status as a public company; - · amend or waive rights under certain agreements; - · transact with affiliates or our stockholders; and - alter the business that we conduct.

-Our amended revolving credit facility also includes limitations on capital expenditures and requires that if we fail to maintain the greater of \$12,500,000 and 12.5% of the revolving commitments in borrowing availability, we must comply with a fixed charge coverage ratio test.
-In addition, if a liquidity event occurs because our borrowing availability is less than the greater of \$15,000,000 and 15% of the aggregate revolving commitments (or an event of default occurs and is continuing), subject to certain limited cure rights, all proceeds of our accounts receivable and other collateral will be applied to reduce obligations under our amended revolving credit facility, jeopardizing our ability to meet other obligations.
+Under our amended revolving credit facility, if a liquidity event occurs because our borrowing availability is less than the greater of \$12,500,000 and 12.5% of the aggregate revolving commitments (or an event of default occurs and is continuing), subject to certain limited cure rights, all proceeds of our accounts receivable and other collateral will be applied to reduce obligations under our amended revolving credit facility, jeopardizing our ability to meet other obligations.
 Our ability to comply with the covenants contained in our senior credit facilities or in the agreements governing our future indebtedness, and our ability to avoid liquidity events, may be affected by events, or our future performance, which are subject to factors beyond our control, including prevailing economic, financial, industry and weather conditions, such as the level, timing and location of snowfall and general economic conditions in the snowbelt regions of North America.
 A failure to comply with these covenants could result in a default under our senior credit facilities, which could prevent us from paying dividends, borrowing additional amounts and using proceeds of our inventory and accounts receivable, and also permit the lenders to accelerate the payment of such debt.
 If any of our debt is accelerated or if a liquidity event (or event of default) occurs that results in collateral proceeds being applied to reduce such debt, we may not have sufficient funds available to repay such debt and our other obligations, in which case, our business could be halted and such lenders could proceed against any collateral securing that debt.
 Further, if the lenders accelerate the payment of the indebtedness under our senior credit facilities, our assets may not be sufficient to repay in full the indebtedness under our senior credit facilities and our other indebtedness, if any.
 We cannot assure you that these covenants will not adversely affect our ability to finance our future operations or capital needs to pursue available business opportunities or react to changes in our business and the industry in which we operate.